sawyerDeveloper/expo-game/README.md

 # expo-game

-Expo is fun to work with and games are fun to play.
+A game built with EXPO SDK and EAS.